 First thing in the door, grab a basket.
 Don’t even think of grabbing one of those little basket cart things.
-Human beings are designed to lift and carry things, and I don’t care how hard you are exercising.
-Beneficial exercise happens in more places than the just gym – remember, our genes expect a certain amount of physical activity.
-Anyway, rant aside – let’s forage for some food.
+Human beings are designed to lift and carry things, and I don’t care how hard or often you work out.
+Beneficial exercise happens in more places than just the gym.
+Remember, our genes expect a certain amount of physical activity.
+Anyway, rant aside, let’s forage for some food.

 First stop is the meats.
 There are a lot of good deals here.
 Most of the meats here are fair game, but just beware of many of TJ’s pre-spiced or marinated meats.
 Check the ingredient list first, which will often be quite lengthy.
-Ideally, avoid wheat, soy, and stuff you can’t pronounce.
+Ideally, avoid wheat, soy, sugars, corn (dextrin, dextrose, etc.), and stuff you can’t pronounce.
 There are many good choices, though.
-Occasionally, you can even find grassfed beef.
+Occasionally, you can even find grass-fed beef.
 Some of the chicken sausages are awesome.
 When it comes to bacon, ham, or sausages be sure to get the uncured versions, or nitrate-free.

 Next in line are the veggies.
 TJ’s pre-packaged, washed veggies are outstanding time savers.
 Chard of Many Colors, Southern Greens, pre-chopped onions, stir fry greens – you name it – all are huge time savers.
 Get them.
 There are some packages of squash and sweet potatoes that can become good post training meals.
 Also, check the fruits.
 Try to limit your fruit choices to things local and in season.
 Yes, this means less fruit in the winter months.